vanillasource/jaywire/README.md

 All components are weakly linked to the provided session (key), so if the session object itself gets garbage collected (expires), all the related objects also get garbage collected.

+Note: don't use Strings or Integers as keys, because those may not be garbage collected at all.
+Use the full session object that will only be referenced as long as the session is active.

 ### Writing your own Scope